Israeli threat to Bedouin villages

 A spokesman for the Co-ordinator of Government Activities in the Territories Unit (Cogat), an arm of the Israeli military responsible for implementing government policy in the West Bank, told the BBC: "The school was built illegally and they had no permits for construction.
 So we issued stop orders and then demolition orders.

-"The state is still waiting to find an appropriate place for relocation, but it will be demolished eventually."'Breach of law'
+"The state is still waiting to find an appropriate place for relocation, but it will be demolished eventually."

 With movement and access to land increasingly restricted, the Bedouin say their way of life is under threat.
 In what has become a struggle for basic civil rights, Israel plans to relocate as many as 30,000 Bedouin from several different communities.